Summer Letter from the Principal

 Dear Cupertino Families,

-I trust you are all enjoying your summer with family, friends, and opportunities for enrichment, travel, or work.
-I plan to spend some quality time exploring the beauty and majesty of California with family and friends this summer, camping, hiking, road-tripping.
-By late July, I’ll be back at Cupertino High School, joining with staff to maintain and create spaces for our young people to learn and to grow.
-We all look forward to a terrific year of learning and laughter.
+Happy Summer!
+I hope that all of you are taking time during this season to laugh, to learn, to play.
+I plan to spend most of my summer sweating it out in the American South with trips to Texas and then Florida/the Carolinas/Georgia.
+By late July, we’ll be back at CHS, joining with staff to maintain and create spaces for our young Pioneers to learn and to grow.
+We look forward to another terrific year of learning and laughter.

-Summer is the ideal time to reflect on past successes and struggles, to set new goals, to buy new supplies, and to get prepared for a fantastic school year.
-We hope you’ll encourage your students to earn their best grades, to forge new friendships, to try out a new activity, to learn about themselves and others, to leave a positive legacy.
-Get the year off to a good start by attending Pioneer Days on August 12th (grades 11-12) or August 13th (grade 9-10).
-On the 13th, all ninth graders should participate in Freshman Orientation.
-It’s a great chance to get to know the campus, make some new friends, and learn the ways of the Pioneer.
+Summer is a wonderful time to reflect on past successes and struggles, to set new goals, to buy new supplies, and get ready for a fantastic school year.
+We hope that you will continue to encourage your children to be ready to learn, to work hard, to play, to forge new friendships and carve out new passions.
+We want each of them to leave a powerful legacy at Cupertino High School.
+Get the year off to a good start at Pioneer Days on August 11th (juniors and seniors) and 12th (freshman and sophomores).

-We encourage you to also get involved in your high school student’s education.
-Come to Back to School night on September 11th, join the PTSA, help out with a booster group, get involved with Grad Night, Admin Tutorial, or other projects.
-If you’re interested in running for School Site Council, please e-mail the executive assistant to the principal at Jackie_himan@fuhsd.org.
-We need parent volunteers at the high school for a variety of projects; please share your expertise with us as you can.
+Parents, you are also encouraged and welcomed to be an active part of the CHS family.
+Come to Back to School Night on September 10th, join PTSA, help out with a booster group, get involved with Grad Night, volunteer with Admin Tutorial or another support class, make a presentation at the Career Day or other projects.
+We need many parent volunteers for a variety of projects; please share your expertise with us.
+If you’re interested in running for School Site Council, please e-mail the executive assistant to the principal, Ms. Jackie Himan, at email@example.com.